 We are excited to invite you to our upcoming 10th Anniversary Celebration Luncheon.
-Featuring ETHF Ambassador Sir Peter Cosgrove, Victoria’s Chief Health Officer and former ETHF Board Member Professor Brett Sutton, and ETHF Deputy Medical Director (Research) and consultant cardiologist Dr Elizabeth Paratz.
-The Luncheon will be held on Friday, September 10 at 12.00pm at The River Room, Crown Melbourne, with all proceeds going to ETHF’s vital heart health services.
+Featuring ETHF Ambassador Sir Peter Cosgrove, long-time supporter Professor Richard (Rick) Harper from Monash Heart, and ETHF Deputy Medical Director (Research) and consultant cardiologist Dr Elizabeth Paratz.
+The Luncheon will be held on Friday February 18th at 11.45pm at The River Room, Crown Melbourne, with all proceeds going to ETHF’s vital heart health services.

 This is a unique opportunity to hear the shared frontline insights from our esteemed guest speakers while enjoying a delightful two-course lunch in beautiful surroundings, as we celebrate a decade of saving young heart patients in Timor-Leste.